SzUM-owcy/Data-preparation/README.md

 # Plant Disease Recognition

-The goal of this project is to develop a machine learning system for recognizing plant diseases.
+The goal of this project is to develop a machine learning system for recognizing plant diseases, improving agricultural sustainability and food production by facilitating timely interventions. **Our trained model achieves an impressive accuracy of 90.04%**, making it a reliable tool for identifying healthy plants and distinguishing between powdery mildew and rust infections.
+This high performance demonstrates the model's potential to significantly aid in early disease detection and prevention.

 ## Description